-Rachel is originally from Boston and has traveled and lived in many cities throughout the US before settling in San Francisco with her two teenage children, husband, and two chinchillas.
+Rachel is originally from Boston and has traveled and lived in many cities throughout the US before settling in San Francisco with her husband, children, and two chinchillas.
 She loves the arts, architecture, skiing, reading, baking, collecting vintage sewing machines, and creating everything and anything that comes into her head!
-On the weekends you can find her at a park, museum, the beach or a concert with her family and friends, or maybe just curled up with a good book.

-Rachel has almost 20 years of experience working with children in a professional, educational and private care setting.
+Rachel has over 20 years of experience working with children in a professional, educational and private care setting.
 Working to benefit children and their families has been a core foundation of her career for many years with local non-profits, education, and volunteering.
 Her volunteering has been focused on promoting literacy and the arts in enriching the lives of children in the Bay Area.
-Rachel brings her corporate and nonprofit experience to help support the staff and families at Ready Set GO.
+Rachel brings her corporate and nonprofit experience to help support the staff and families at Ready Set GO Therapy.